pnti/yiddish-keys-linux-copy/README.md

 9. Reboot.

-10. Add new layout selecting Yiddish language from System Settings > Keyboard > Layout ...
+10. Add the new layout selecting Yiddish language from System Settings > Keyboard > Layout ...
 Add .

 11. Enjoy.